RAF Graveley

 Royal Air Force Graveley or more simply RAF Graveley is a former Royal Air Force station located 5 mi south of Huntingdon.
 The station was originally intended to operate under No. 3 Group RAF, alongside RAF Tempsford and RAF Gransden Lodge.

 Station history

 Work on the site started in 1941, and it was opened as an operational base in March 1942 with No. 161 Squadron flying Westland Lysander aircraft under No. 3 Group RAF, until it transferred to the Pathfinder Force with No. 35 Squadron in August 1942.
 Originally, the base was intended for special operations and would have operated alongside RAF Tempsford and RAF Gransden Lodge.
 No. 35 Sqn (No. XXXV Squadron) arrived in August 1942 using the Handley Page Halifax (which it had used since 1940) it became a pathfinder unit, forming part of No. 8 Group.
+The squadron's first operation from Graveley took place on the night of 18/19 August 1942, a raid on Flensburg in which the first aircraft was lost.
+Among the most notable figures associated with No. 35 Squadron at Graveley was Squadron Leader Alec Panton Cranswick DSO, DFC, who flew more bombing operations than any other RAF pilot in the Second World War before being killed on his 107th mission on the night of 4/5 July 1944, when his Lancaster was shot down during a raid on Villeneuve-Saint-Georges near Paris.
+Wing Commander B. V. Robinson, who later became Station Commander at Graveley in May 1943, survived a remarkable incident on the night of 18/19 November 1942 when his Halifax caught fire after flares ignited in the bomb bay; he ordered his crew to bail out, but the fire extinguished itself as the last man left, and Robinson flew the damaged aircraft single-handed to a crash landing at RAF Colerne, for which he was awarded a Bar to his DSO.
+Robinson was later killed over Germany on the night of 23/24 August 1943.
+The squadron was formally designated No. 35 (Madras Presidency) Squadron on 5 January 1942, in recognition of funding donated by the Madras Presidency of British India..
 In March 1944 the squadron re-equipped with the Avro Lancaster and continued at Graveley until it was posted to RAF Stradishall in September 1946.
 During November 1945, Michael Beetham, then a Squadron Leader, was posted onto the squadron.